Practical ideas and tactics to reclaim local democracy

 It’s helpful to think about contribution in terms of three dynamics:

-- Weight – sometimes a contribution is based on deep experience or nails something completely.
-These contributions are recognised as meaningful and worthwhile and should be included in any synthesis
+- Weight – sometimes a contribution is based on deep experience or describes something completely.
+These contributions are recognised as meaningful and worthwhile and should be included in any synthesis.

 Synthesising is bringing together the most salient points that resonate with everyone.
 There are two types of synthesis and it helps to know what you are looking for:

 - Baking a cake – we take all the contributions and we add them together and we come up with something new together.
 If we are planning an event we summarise and synthesise the different ideas and try and make them work together.